Chapter 8: Is this a good business?

 So profits for the whole company have gone up to £1.68m or 84p per share.
 Not too bad you might think.
 But ROCE has fallen.
 Total EBIT is now is £2.6m and capital employed is £30m (£20m + £10m) giving an ROCE of 8.67% (£2.6m/£30m).

-The lesson here is that a company only needs a ROCE on new investments which is more than the interest rate on new borrowings to increase profit (EPS).
+The lesson here is that a company only needs an ROCE on new investments which is more than the interest rate on new borrowings to increase profit (EPS).
 However, ROCE measures the firm’s efficiency at converting invested cash into profit.
-Profit may have gone up but, because some of it has been paid out in interest, the % return (ROCE) is lower.
+Profit may have gone up but the % return (ROCE) is lower.
 This is not usually a good sign.

 Cash return on capital invested (CROCI) – where ROCE and FCFf meet